 All parents/carers and members of the wider community are welcome and encouraged to join the P&C for \$1.
-Meetings are held twice a term, on a Monday, after school and in the Year 1/2 communal area.
+Meetings are held twice a Term in Weeks 3 and 8 in the Year 1/2 communal area.
 Children are welcome, but remain your responsibility whether they are inside or outside.
 Specific dates are noted on the school's calendar.